sumnerevans/sumnerevans.com/content/new-england-trip/halifax-nova-scotia-canada.md

 go one way, but in reality, they went the other way.
 The smaller vessel broadsided the *Empress of Ireland* and she sunk in only 15 minutes.
 After the sinking of the *Titanic*, the number of lifeboats on the *Empress of Ireland* was more than doubled (20 to 42).
-This didn’t help because of the crew did not have time to deploy most of them.
+This didn't help because of the crew did not have time to deploy most of them.
 Of the around 1200 passengers, only a few hundred survived.

-Interestingly, the captain didn’t “fall” out of the ship onto a lifeboat.
+Interestingly, the captain didn't "fall" out of the ship onto a lifeboat.
 (Looking at you Costa Concordia.)

 ### The Halifax Citadel {#thehalifaxcitadel}